-Departmental Honors are awarded to the graduate in each of the undergraduate majors who has achieved the highest scholastic record in his/her department.
-Those students who are deficient in units or other degree requirements are not eligible.
+Departmental Honors are awarded to graduates in each of the undergraduate majors who have achieved the highest scholastic record in their departments.
+Students who are deficient in units or other degree requirements are not eligible.

 Honors at Graduation

 Students who maintain a high scholastic average are eligible for Honors at Graduation.
 These honors are bestowed according to the following cumulative numerical grade point averages: